elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- Warning!
+- Beware!
 - I sound the alarm from the watchtower.
 - Closer!
 - This way!
 - The canoe of buccaneers loots the fields of azure---just for fun.
 - Drunkenness and debauchery.
-An immense expanse is gilded;
+An immense expanse turns to gold;
 - in the depths of the lye lake, a red eagle;
-- {:.pr} fields of corn, indigo, sugar cane, a few fathoms deep;
+- {:.pr} fields of corn, indigo, sugarcane, a few fathoms deep;
-- clamors in the hollow rush up the hollow and clog the sky ...
+- clamors in the hollow rush up the hollow and plug the sky ...

 ---